neutron-org/neutron-docs/docs/neutron/faq.md

   technical questions to the devs.
 Please note that non-technical questions and spam can result in an immediate ban;
 - **Neutron Dev Blog** (https://t.me/+GK5KVutIvQhhNmNi): a channel for various technical notes from the dev team.

+### I think I’ve found a vulnerability, what should I do?

+Check out our bug bounty program on Immunefi: https://immunefi.com/bug-bounty/neutron

 ### Where is the block explorer?

 We encourage everyone to use the Mintscan explorer: